Borrow a car insurance

 However, if a second driver has to make a claim on this policy then it would impact the main driver's No Claims Discount (also known as No Claims Bonus).
 It could potentially increase their insurance premium at renewal.

-If you only need to use a car for a short period of time, then choosing a Covertime temporary car insurance policy could be more convenient.
+If you only need to use a car for a short period of time, even for just 24 hours, or a few hours, then choosing a Covertime temporary car insurance policy could be more convenient.
 It also avoids risking the car owner's No Claims Discount; which will give them peace of mind when you borrow their car.

 How to get temporary car insurance